 - The network in your area.
 Sure Optus might have a reasonably priced plan with loads of data but if your area doesn't get great Optus reception, you will be pulling your hair out for the next 24 months just trying to send a text.
 Most providers have a coverage map on their website but these aren't always the best indication.
 Geographical obstructions (such as living in a valley) can have a huge effect on your service.
 If possible, it's always good to ask your friends and family in the area what provider they are with and whether they're happy with their service.

 - Data/dollar value.
 This one seems like an obvious one, but it's always good to compare mobile plans with the same data amount side-by-side.
 For example, if you're after a plan with 10GB or more, you can use our comparison engine to filter out plans containing 10GB or more.

 - Additional handset costs.
-Let's say you're shopping for an iPhone 7.
-Virgin and Optus may offer it on plans that include close to or the same amount of data for a similar price, but Optus might charge $20 per month extra and Virgin may charge $15, lowering your total minimum cost significantly.
+Let's say you're shopping for an iPhone 8.
+Optus and Vodafone may offer it on plans that include close to or the same amount of data for a similar price, but Optus might charge $20 per month extra and Vodafone may charge $15, lowering your total minimum cost significantly.
 Our mobile comparison engine shows the total price, including the monthly base plan price and any additional handset costs when you select a phone.

 Mobile phone plans comparison